Deep Learning Super Sampling: DLSS 3.5

-DLSS 4.0
+DLSS 4

-The fourth generation of Deep Learning Super Sampling (DLSS) was unveiled alongside the GeForce RTX 50 series.
+The fourth generation of DLSS was unveiled alongside the GeForce RTX 50 series.
 DLSS 4 upscaling uses a new vision transformer-based model for enhanced image quality with reduced ghosting and greater image stability in motion compared to the previous convolutional neural network (CNN) model.
 DLSS 4 allows a greater number of frames to be generated and interpolated based on a single traditionally rendered frame.
 This form of frame generation called Multi Frame Generation is exclusive to the GeForce RTX 50 series while the GeForce RTX 40 series is limited to one interpolated frame per traditionally rendered frame.
 Nvidia claims that DLSS 4x Frame Generation model uses 30% less video memory with the example of Warhammer 40,000: Darktide using 400MB less memory at 4K resolution with Frame Generation enabled.
 Nvidia claims that 75 games will integrate DLSS 4 Multi Frame Generation at launch, including Alan Wake 2, Cyberpunk 2077, Indiana Jones and the Great Circle, and Star Wars Outlaws.